William Liath de Burgh: Background

 De Burgh was a son of William Og de Burgh, who was killed at the Battle of Áth-an-Chip or Athankip in 1270, and a nephew of Walter de Burgh, 1st Earl of Ulster (died 1271).
 He was nicknamed liath, Gaelic for grey, though the reasons are unknown.

 Career

 De Burgh spent much of his life fighting on behalf of his cousin, the 2nd Earl of Ulster, first coming to notice in 1290 when he was defeated in a skirmish with Mac Coughlan.

-He was deputy justiciar from 1 October 1308 under Piers Gaveston, relinquishing office on 15 May 1309.
+He was Justiciar of Ireland from 1 October 1308, relinquishing office on 15 May 1309.

 The Bruce Invasion of Ireland

 He was captured at the Battle of Connor in Ulster in 1315, when an army led by his cousin the Earl of Ulster was defeated by an Irish-Scots army led by Edward Bruce.
 He was sent to Scotland.
-His release was only been obtained by the Earl in the summer of 1316 in exchange for his son, Edmund, as hostage.
+His release was only obtained by the Earl in the summer of 1316 in exchange for his son, Edmund, as hostage.